Bernie Burger

-Kola Bernie Burger (born 5 May 1981) is a South African-born Namibian cricketer.
+Kola Bernie Burger (born 5 May 1981) is a South African-born Namibian cricketer, who has played for Namibia's national cricket team.
 He is a right-handed batsman and a left-arm medium-pace bowler.

 He played with the Namibian cricket team during the 2005 ICC Trophy in Ireland in which they finished seventh.
 Generally speaking, Burger occupies the position of lower-middle-order batsman, contributing along with Ian van Zyl to a solid bowling attack.

 In January 2008, Burger hit a career-best 74 in the ICC Inter-Continental Cup competition against the United Arab Emirates, and the following month, he hit his debut century, an innings of 100 in 57 balls, including seven fours and six sixes.